brunopinheirofreitas/Java/Alura/Alura_Notes.md

 38. Linkedlist is good if you have a list that changes it's elements a lot, by removing it, for instance, however itsn't good to return a specific element in a position or to add elements.
 Linked keeps order.
 39. Map is a class, it work like a data structure based in a key and a value.
 In this structure, if you repeat a key, its value is overrided.
 40. The "hash" term in hashSet and hashMap means that the group is organized by a special form o table that group similar elements, making the searching for an element much more faster than using normal Sit or List classes.
+41. Lambdas and method references are forms to shorten the quantity of code that you write.
+Lambdas is known by '->' and usefull when handling anonymous class with one method different from 'default' or 'abstract'.
+42. Methods Reference are like lambdas, however using it you invoke a specific method from a class.
+43. After java 8, every collection has a Stream method.
+A Stream is a stream of objects, it's not a collection, hence the form to handle data is different.
 ---

 **Java Types and operators**